-As for his thoughts on what Lord Foster, the architect behind Apple’s new $5bn California HQ, told EG earlier this year – that he would rather work with the tech giants directly than deal with developers – Cookson expertly maintains a sense of measured diplomacy.
+As for his thoughts on what Lord Foster, the architect behind Apple’s new $5bn California HQ, told EG in 2017 – that he would rather work with the tech giants directly than deal with developers – Cookson expertly maintains a sense of measured diplomacy.
 “We have certainly worked with a lot of big architects ourselves and we have great relationships with them,” he says.
 “But I wouldn’t say it is necessarily better to always work with tech companies directly.
 It depends on the developer and how in tune they are with their clients.”

 He adds that as large, powerful technology companies have become more real estate-oriented, there is not always a separating of ways between the property and technology worlds, but rather a closer relationship.